modin-project/modin/docs/getting_started/installation.rst

 Using Intel\ |reg| Distribution of Modin
 """"""""""""""""""""""""""""""""""""""""

-With ``conda`` it is also possible to install Intel Distribution of Modin, a special version of Modin that is part of Intel\ |reg| oneAPI AI Analytics Toolkit.
+With ``conda`` it is also possible to install `Intel\ |reg| Distribution of Modin`_, a special version of Modin that is part of Intel\ |reg| oneAPI AI Analytics Toolkit.
 This version of Modin is powered by :doc:`OmniSci</development/using_omnisci>` engine that contains a bunch of optimizations for Intel hardware.
-More details can be found on `Intel Distribution of Modin`_ page.
+More details to get started can be found in the `Intel\ |reg| Distribution of Modin Getting Started`_ guide.

 Installing from the GitHub master branch
 ----------------------------------------